The Mark of Zorro chapter 3 Señor Zorro pays a visit

 “I wait anxiously,” Gonzales sneered.

-“The corporal and soldiers will retreat to that far corner,” directed.
+“The corporal and soldiers will retreat to that far corner,” Señor directed.
 “Landlord, you will accompany them.
 The native will go there, also.
 Quickly, señores!
 Thank you!
 I do not wish to have any of you disturbing me while I am punishing this sergeant here.”

-See also The Mark of Zorro chapter 30 The sign of the Fox
+See also The Mark of Zorro chapter 15 At the presidio

 “Ha!”
 Gonzales screeched in fury.
 “We shall soon see as to the punishing, my pretty fox!”

-“I shall hold the pistol in my left hand,” continued.
+“I shall hold the pistol in my left hand,” Señor continued.
 “I shall engage this sergeant with my right, in the proper manner, and as I fight I shall keep an eye on the corner.
 The first move from any of you, señores, means that I fire.
 I am expert with this you have termed the devil’s weapon, and if I fire some men shall cease to exist on this earth of ours.
 It is understood?”

-The corporal and soldiers and landlord did not take the trouble to answer. looked Gonzales straight in the eyes again, and a chuckle came from behind his mask.
+The corporal and soldiers and landlord did not take the trouble to answer.
+Señor looked Gonzales straight in the eyes again, and a chuckle came from behind his mask.

 “Sergeant, you will turn your back until I can draw my blade,” he directed.
 “I give you my word as a that I shall not make a foul attack.”